Offsite Collaborations Involving Animal Work

 Please use your NetID and password to access the Northwestern Sub-K Portal.

 To begin the process, the following documents should be uploaded into the Sub-K Portal:

 - Animal protocol and approval letter from the performance site IACUC/ethics Committee.

 - If the animal work involves USDA-covered species, the last two USDA inspection reports.

-For additional information, please contact the IACUC Office at email@example.com or by phone 312-503-9339.
+For additional information, or to schedule training please contact the IACUC Office at email@example.com or by phone at 312-503-9339.

 - When institutions collaborate, or when the performance site is not the awardee institution, which IACUC is responsible for review of the research activity?
 (OLAW FAQ: D.8)